Offline RL by Reward-Weighted Fine-Tuning for Conversation Optimization: Multi-Turn Reasoning Prompts and Conversations

-To solve this problem, we need to find the instructors who did not teach any courses.
+\begin{assistantmessage} <SYS> group by clause, so option D is not correct.
+Now, let's consider the joins and subqueries in the other options.
+The answer is C. To solve this problem, we need to find the instructors who did not teach any courses.
 This can be achieved by identifying instructors who do not have a matching id in the 'teaches' table.

 We can use a subquery to select the ids of instructors who taught courses.
 Then, we can use the \end{assistantmessage}

 \evaluationscores

 \evaluationjustifications